GerbenBeintema/gym-unbalanced-disk/README.md

 Note that the simulator is accurate model of the experimental setup for the provided model parameters.

+# Provided data

+In `provided-measurement-datasets/` you can find two datasets which you can use for fitting and evaluating your models.
+However, for the design assignment we prefer (but not required) that you make you own measurements and that you motivate your experiment design choices in the report.

 # Simulator

 ## Installation python Simulator